pyHPC/sc25-bof/proposal.md

 ## Selection of a topic area that best fits your BoF (see below);

 Standards
 Practitioners in HPC
 Community Meetings
 Democratization of HPC
 State of the Practice

 ## Abstract
 (100-word maximum)

+Python is the most widely used programming language today—but on HPC systems, it’s often more pain than power.
+From slow module loading on shared filesystems to packaging headaches and incompatible distributions, these hurdles block new users and frustrate seasoned developers alike.
+Meanwhile, major changes to Python’s core—new array APIs, packaging reforms, JIT compilation, and async primitives—are happening without HPC at the table.
+This BoF brings together language leaders and HPC practitioners to change that.
+Join us to shape Python’s future, learn what’s coming, connect with peers, and help launch a new HPC working group to influence Python from the inside out.

 ## Long description